77yards/permly-api/api-actions/getMyLinks.md

 <H1>Get My Links<H1>

-This action, will allow you to retrieve details of all your links.
+This action will allow you to retrieve details of all your links.

 By using php-wrapper class, you can send request in this way:

-Create a object of php wrapper class of perm.ly API
+Create an object of php wrapper class of perm.ly API

 $server = new permly_api();